scholarslab/makerwiki/3-d-printing-guide.md

 # Choosing a Printer
 # Using Slicers
+## Choosing a slicer
+Choosing a slicing software to use mostly comes down to what printer you would like to use.
+You can slice for any of the printers in the Makerspace using Simplify 3D on the PC.

+If you are using the TAZ, you can also choose to use Cura Lulz on either desktop If you are using the Ultimaker, you can use Cura, Cura Lulz, or Simplify3D.
+	Note that vanilla Cura is a little clunky and can be hard to use.
+If you are using the Makerbot Replicator, you must use Simplify 3D on the PC!
+* Use the "The Doge" profile.
+It is customized for our printer.
+Also, remember not to hit save after you are finished slicing a particular object, as this overrides the default printing profiles.

+## Slicing Settings
+The most important settings that control the quality of your print are
+* Layer Height
+* Percent Infill
+* Number of Shells
+* Rafting
+* Brimming/Skirting
+###
 # Determining if a Model is Suitable for Printing
 # Changing the Extruder on a TAZ 5